ValParCH/ValparCH/habitat_quality/README.md

 #### Half saturation constant

 A first run of the model using the half saturation constant of **0.5** was performed.
-The maximal degradation of habitat coefficient was then 0.15, and a new model was run based on half this maximum coefficient **(0.075)** as suggested by Sharp et al., 2020 (InVEST user guide)
+The maximal degradation of habitat coefficient was then 0.15, and a new model was run based on half this maximum coefficient **(0.075)** as suggested by Sharp et al., 2020